Meerkat Manor: National variations

-The UK and US versions of the show have the same content for most episodes; however, the latter was sometimes edited for length to allow for more commercial breaks.
+The UK and US versions of the show have the same content for most episodes; however, the latter was sometimes edited for length to allow for commercial breaks.
 Content was also sometimes altered; mating scenes in particular were often removed from the US version.
 Animal Planet US occasionally changed the names of meerkats and episode titles.
 Two of Flower's pups were renamed from Ren and Stumpy to Len and Squiggy; the title of the episode was also changed.
 De la Soul (named for the rap group of the same name), one of the sisters who started the Starsky group, was renamed Whoopi in the US as a tribute to actress Whoopi Goldberg, an early fan of the series.
-Animal Planet US has also renamed some of Flower's pups born in season three to honour two other famous fans of the show, Elizabeth Taylor and Denis Leary.
+Animal Planet US has also renamed some of Flower's pups born in series three after two other celebrity fans of the show, Elizabeth Taylor and Denis Leary.
 Several episodes were renamed: the title of the final episode of the second series was changed from "The Killing Fields" to "The Quiet Fields".
 During the third series, the third episode's title was changed from "Something's Got to Give" to "Sister Act" (another Goldberg reference), while the sixth episode's title changed from "The House of Zappa" to "Sibling Rivalry".